Flight of the Earls: Implementation of English law in Ireland

-Hostility from British officials
+Hostility from officials

-Lord Deputy Arthur Chichester's animosity towards the Gaelic lords, particularly Tyrone, was a major contributing factor to the Flight.
+The Somerset House Conference, 1604 depicts the Anglo-Spanish peace negotiations resulting in the Treaty of London.
+The Count of Villamediana is on the left, second from the window.
+Baron Mountjoy is on the right, third from the window.

-It was initially easy for Tyrone to rebuild his estates due to the lacklustre government of the new Lord Deputy, George Carey.
+It was initially easy for Tyrone to rebuild his estates due to the lackluster government of the new Lord Deputy, George Carey.
 He used his new patent to claim absolute ownership over his earldom and reduce the landholdings of other O'Neill clansmen.
+Both Tyrone and Tyrconnell sought to acquire Catholic abbeys on their land.
 Tyrone did not lose contact with Spain nor the hope that Anglo-Spanish conflict would renew.
+(Note: Following Hugh Roe O'Donnell's death, his confessor Florence Conroy continued to pressure Philip III for send military resources.
+Conroy sailed from A Coruña in April 1603 with two ships carrying arms to Ireland, but he arrived after the Treaty of Mellifont had been signed.
+Conroy did not disembark and returned to Spain.)
 He wrote to Philip III in summer 1603, offering to take up arms for Spain if Anglo-Spanish peace negotiations failed.
 Despite these hopes, the Anglo-Spanish War ended in August 1604 with the signing of the Treaty of London.
-The Spanish government was hamstrung by bankruptcy and did not want to provoke conflict with England.
+The Spanish government was hamstrung by bankruptcy and, as early as December 1602, did not want to provoke further conflict with England.

+Lord Deputy Arthur Chichester's animosity towards the Gaelic lords, particularly Tyrone, was a major contributing factor to the Flight.

+Bishop George Montgomery encouraged O'Cahan to renew his lawsuit against his father-in-law Tyrone and to leave his wife.

 Many English politicians and soldiers, who had fought against Tyrone in the war, went to great lengths to convince authorities that Tyrone was untrustworthy and required adequate punishment for his continued treachery.
 Arthur Chichester, who became Lord Deputy in February 1605, had an aggressive attitude towards the Gaelic lords.
 He abolished the Gaelic feudal system, making sub-chiefs into freeholders with new legal rights.
 In October he banned Catholic clergy from Ireland and forced the population to attend Protestant church services.
 Additionally the discovery of the Gunpowder Plot in late 1605 led to an increase in the severity of anti-Catholic laws.
 Tyrone's marriage became strained over his diminishing social position, and in December 1605 he considered divorcing his wife Catherine.
 Chichester sent officer Toby Caulfeild to recruit Catherine as a double agent, but she dismissed this out of hand.
 Tyrone was protected to an extent by Mountjoy's influence over the Irish Privy Council, but this support was lost when Mountjoy died in April 1606.